 To prevent nutrient deficiencies, consider adding a high-quality liquid fertilizer or plant food to the water every few weeks.

-It’s also essential to supplement with appropriate light levels, as bright, direct sunlight can harm Monstera leaves.
+It’s also essential to supplement with appropriate light levels, as bright, direct sun can harm Monstera leaves.

-Instead, opt for indirect or filtered light to ensure your Monstera thrives.
+Instead, opt for indirect or filtered sunlight to ensure your Monstera thrives.

 A variegated Monstera generally requires more light than its non-variegated counterpart due to the lack of the green pigment that conducts photosynthesis.

-Therefore, you want to position your plant in an area that gets sufficient light from a window or grow lights without being overexposed.
+Therefore, position your plant in an area that receives sufficient light from a window or grow lights without being overexposed.

-In addition to providing adequate lighting and nutrients through supplements and fertilizers, regularly monitoring your plant’s progress is vital for keeping Monsteras healthy in water culture.
+In addition to providing adequate lighting and nutrients through supplements and fertilizers, regularly monitoring your plant’s progress is vital for keeping Monstera plants healthy in water.

 With these tips, you can enjoy lush foliage year-round while cultivating thriving plants at home!